cobaltt7/strife.js/README.md

 -   `Channel` options allow `channelTypes` (`ChannelType[]`) to define allowed channel types for this option.
 Defaults to all supported guild channel types.
 -   `Integer` and `Number` options allow `minValue` and/or `maxValue` to define lower and upper bounds for this option respectively.
 Defaults to `-2 ** 53` and `2 ** 53` respectively.
 -   `String` commands allow a few additional fields:
     -   `choices` (`Record<string, string>`) to require users to pick values from a predefined list.
-The keys are the descriptions displayed to the users and the values are what is passed to your bot.
+The keys are the values passed to your bot and the values are the descriptions displayed to the users.
 No other additional fields are allowed for this option when using `choices`.
     -   `minLength` (`number`) and/or `maxLength` (`number`) to define lower and upper bounds for this option's length respectively.
 Defaults to `0` and `6_000` respectively.
     -   `autocomplete` (`(interaction: AutocompleteInteraction) => ApplicationCommandOptionChoiceData<string>[]`) to give users dynamic choices.
         -   Use `interaction.options.getFocused()` to get the value of the option so far.
 You can also use `interaction.options.getBoolean()`, `.getInteger()`, `.getNumber()`, and `.getString()`.
 Other option-getters will not work, use `interaction.options.get()` instead.